esmero/archipelago-deployment-live/docs/gitworkflow.md

 git add deploy/ec2-docker/docker-compose.yml
 ```

-In this case we are also committing `docker-compose.yml` which you may have customized and the modified to your domain (See Install Guide) `deploy.sh` and `update_deployed.sh` scripts
+In this case we are also committing `docker-compose.yml` which you may have customized and modified to your domain (See [Install Guide Step 3](https://github.com/esmero/archipelago-deployment-live/blob/1.0.0-RC3/README.md#step-3-setup-your-enviromental-variables-for-dockerservices)) `deploy.sh` and `update_deployed.sh` scripts.
-If you ever need to avoid tracking at all certain files you can edit `.gitignore` file and add more patterns to it (Look at it, its fun)
+If you ever need to avoid tracking at all certain files you can edit `.gitignore` file and add more patterns to it (look at it, it's fun!).

 ```Shell
 git commit -m "Fresh Install of Archipelago for yourOwnOrg"
 ```

-If you had your email/user account setup correctly (see Pre requisites) you will see:
+If you had your email/user account setup correctly (see [Prerequisites](https://github.com/esmero/archipelago-deployment-live/blob/1.0.0-RC3/docs/gitworkflow.md#basic-steps)) you will see:

 ```Shell
 Fresh Install of Archipelago yourOwnOrg